bitovi/canjs.com/guides_source/recipes.md

 		}
 	})

-#### Tabs Widget Component
+### Tabs Widget Component

 Now that the view model is defined, making a component is simply a matter of defining the way the tabs widget is displayed.

-The template for a `tabs` component needs a heading for each panel that will `activate` that panel when clicked.
-The template also includes three `panel` components, which can be inserted into the template with a `<content />` tag.
+The template for a `tabs` component needs a list of panel titles that will `activate` that panel when clicked.
+Inside the tabs template, the `<content>` tag will insert everything that is inside the Component's tag (in this case, the three `<panel>` components).

 	can.Component.extend({
 		tag: "tabs",